xnpng/telco-customer-churn-prediction/README.md

 # Customer Churn Prediction

-## A customer churn prediction using Machine Learning in Python
+A customer churn prediction using Machine Learning in Python.
+It will include:
+* EDA & Data Cleaning
+* Feature Engineering
+* Modeling

-This project would be mainly using Python and a dataset from [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)
+This project is using a dataset downloadable from [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).